willdurand/containers/cmd/yaman/README.md

 ⚠️ You must have a recent version of [fuse-overlayfs][] installed.
 When `fuse-overlayfs` is not installed, Yaman will fallback to native OverlayFS but that usually requires elevated privileges (with `sudo` for example).

+⚠️ On Gitpod, and because of some limitations, `yaman` should be used with elevated privileges (e.g. using `sudo`).

 ### `yaman container`

 Manage containers.